What are the legal frameworks?

 Mining licences

 Mining licenses are the basis for exploring and extracting free-to-mine mineral resources.
 They are applied for in the form of a permit, license or proprietary mining rights.
+Under Section 22 BBergG, both the transfer of an existing mining licence and the participation of third parties in it are only permitted with the consent of the competent mining authority.

 We can distinguish between three types of mining licenses: